abnergalvez/kuantaz_api_test/README.md

 | GET | api/documentation/ | Show swagger API Documentation |

 Notes:
+- A **Postman** collection file was created with all the specified paths in "documentation/API_Benefits.postman_collection.json"
 - All endpoints are returned in json format, like this one ("data" is the response return):
 ```json
 {